DRuggeri/bind_query_exporter/README.md

 ### Stats
 This collector counts the number of DNS queries the DNS server receives by type.
 When enabled, it can break the number of DNS queries by type down by each client on the network.

+**IMPORTANT NOTE** Be very careful when enabling the `--stats.reverse-lookup` option on this collector.
+You MUST have a caching resolver (such as dnsmasq) configured on this system.
+This is because the exporter does not cache reverse lookup information.
+This means each line read from the log file will result in a DNS query to look the client up.
+At best, this doubles the load on your DNS server.
+At worst, it will cause an infinite lookup loop where a reverse lookup triggers a log entry, which triggers a reverse lookup, which triggers a log entry.

+**IMPORTANT NOTE** Consider the size of your client network before enabling the `capture-client` option.
+See the note below in the Names collector for why this is a possible concern for your Prometheus installation.

 ```
   bind_query_stats_total - Total queries recieved
   bind_query_stats_total_by_type - Total queries recieved by type of query